geoserver/geoserver/doc/en/user/source/extensions/wps/operations.rst

       </wps:ResponseForm>
     </wps:Execute>

+The process performs a buffer operation using the supplied inputs, and returns the outputs as specified.
-The response from such a request would be (numbers rounded for clarity):
+The response from the request is (with numbers rounded for clarity):

 .. code-block:: xml